Holiday anxiety affects kids, too: Tips on how parents can manage it

 When parents should seek help for their child

-When anxiety is stopping kids from doing things they want to or making everyday life destressing, parents should seek help, Whiteside says.
+When anxiety is stopping kids from doing things they want to or making everyday life distressing, parents should seek help, Whiteside says.

 To get an anxious kid through a situation like a holiday, parents should allow their child to do things differently or avoid stressors.